TillF/WASA-SED/docs/index.md

 ```

 Subasin-ID: Map-ID of sub-basin <br>
-minlevel: Initial minimum level in the sub-basin’s reservoir [m].
+minlevel: Initial minimum level in the sub-basin’s reservoir \[m].
 Value varies because of the sediment accumulation <br>
-maxlevel: Maximum water level in the sub-basin’s reservoir [m] <br>
+maxlevel: Maximum water level in the sub-basin’s reservoir \[m] <br>
-vol0: Initial volume of the sub-basin’s reservoir [10³ m³].
+vol0: Initial volume of the sub-basin’s reservoir \[10³ m³].
 Value varies because of the sediment accumulation <br>
-storcap: Initial storage capacity in the sub-basin’s reservoir [10³ m³].
+storcap: Initial storage capacity in the sub-basin’s reservoir \[10³ m³].
 Value varies because of the sediment accumulation <br>
-damflow: Target release through the barrage’s intake devices of the sub-basin’s reservoir [m³/s].
+damflow: Target release through the barrage’s intake devices of the sub-basin’s reservoir \[m³/s].
 Contributes to intake in output file ```res_*_watbal.out```.
 Influenced by damq\_frac and further reduced if the reservoir’s actual storage volume is less than damalert. <br>
-damq\_frac: Maximum fraction of damflow which is released from the sub-basin’s reservoir [-] <br>
+damq\_frac: Maximum fraction of damflow which is released from the sub-basin’s reservoir \[-] <br>
-withdrawal:	Water withdrawal discharge to supply the water use sectors in the sub-basin’s reservoir [m³/s].
+withdrawal:	Water withdrawal discharge to supply the water use sectors in the sub-basin’s reservoir \[m³/s].
 Outflow discharge through the dam is not considered <br>
 damyear: Year of construction of the dam in the sub-basin <br>
 maxdamarea: Initial maximum area of the sub-basin’s reservoir (ha).
 Value varies because of the sediment accumulation <br>
-damdead.: Initial dead volume of the sub-basin’s reservoir [10³ m³].
+damdead.: Initial dead volume of the sub-basin’s reservoir \[10³ m³].
 Value varies because of the sediment accumulation.
 Influences actual values of damflow and qoutlet. <br>
-damalert.: Initial alert volume of the sub-basin’s reservoir [10³ m³].
+damalert.: Initial alert volume of the sub-basin’s reservoir \[10³ m³].
 Value varies because of the sediment accumulation.
 Influences damflow.
 Should be set to volume at the height of the barrage’s intake devices.<br>
-dama, damb:	Parameters of the area-volume relationship in the sub-basin’s reservoir (area=dama.Voldamb) [-].
+dama, damb:	Parameters of the area-volume relationship in the sub-basin’s reservoir (area=dama.Voldamb) \[-].
 Values of reservoir area and volume are expressed in m² and m³, respectively. damb should be > 0 and <= 1.
-qoutlet	Maximum outflow discharge released through the bottom outlets in the sub-basin’s reservoir [m³/s].
+qoutlet	Maximum outflow discharge released through the bottom outlets in the sub-basin’s reservoir \[m³/s].
 Contributes to qbottom in output file ```res_*_watbal.out```.
-Set to zero if less than damdead or less than fvol_bottom*storcap. <br>
+Set to zero if less than damdead or less than fvol_bottom\*storcap. <br>
-fvol_bottom: Fraction of storage capacity that indicates the minimum storage volume for sediment release through the bottom outlets of the sub-basin's reservoir [-].
+fvol_bottom: Fraction of storage capacity that indicates the minimum storage volume for sediment release through the bottom outlets of the sub-basin's reservoir \[-].
 Influences the actual value of qoutlet. <br>
-fvol_over: Fraction of storage capacity that indicates the minimum storage volume for water release through the spillway of the sub-basin's reservoir [-] <br>
+fvol_over: Fraction of storage capacity that indicates the minimum storage volume for water release through the spillway of the sub-basin's reservoir \[-] <br>
-damc, damd: Parameters of the spillway rating curve in the sub-basin’s reservoir (Qout=damc.Hvdamd) [-].
-Values of water height over the spillway and overflow discharges are expressed in m and m³/s, respectively <br>
+damc, damd: Parameters of the spillway rating curve in the sub-basin’s reservoir (Qout=damc.Hvdamd) \[-].
+Values of water height over the spillway and overflow discharges are expressed in m and m<sup>3</sup>/s, respectively <br>
-elevbottom: bottom outlet elevation of the sub-basin's reservoir [m].
+elevbottom: bottom outlet elevation of the sub-basin's reservoir \[m].
 Currently not used, fill in dummy values.

 Example: At the outlet point of the sub-basin with the Map-ID 60, there is a reservoir with an initial minimum level of 413.30 m, a maximum water level of 447.67 m, an initial volume of 45,213,920 m³, an initial storage capacity of 91,795,660 m³, a target outflow discharge of 36 m³/s, a water withdrawal discharge to supply the water use sectors of 20 L/s, year of construction in 1980, an initial maximum area of 718.67 ha, an initial dead volume of 4,802,950 m³, an initial alert volume of 45,213,920 m³, an area-volume relationship with parameters dama and damb set to 20.935 and 0.716, respectively, an maximum outflow discharge through the bottom outlets of 146.84 m³, a percentage of storage capacity for the operation of bottom outlets of 100 % and a percentage of storage capacity for overflow discharge through radial gates of 80 %, a spillway rating curve with parameters damc and damd set to 300 and 1.5, respectively.
 Value of vol0 set to -999 means that at the beginning of the simulation period the water volume is 20 % of the storage capacity (Güntner, 2002).
 Value of damq_frac set to -999 means that the reservoir operation rule is affected by irrigation season.
 Thus, an additional file has to be provided, which gives the interannual variability of exploitation regime (see below the file ```operat_rule.dat```).
 Values of damflow may be replaced by measurements when providing the optional input file ```intake.dat``` (see file description).
 Value of fvol_bottom set to -999 means that an additional file must be provided with detailed information about the sediment management technique selected to routing sediment through the sub-basin’s reservoir (see below the file ```operat_bottom.dat```).
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without outlet reservoirs must not be entered in the file.